Zero-cycles with coefficients for the second generalized symplectic involution variety of an algebra of degree 4: Abstract

 \section{Abstract}

-We compute the group of $K_1$-zero-cycles on the second generalized involution variety for an algebra of index 4 with symplectic involution.
+We compute the group of $K_1$-zero-cycles on the second generalized involution variety for an algebra of degree 4 with symplectic involution.
+This description is given in terms of the group of multipliers of similitudes associated to the algebra with involution.
 Our method utilizes the framework of Chernousov and Merkurjev for computing $K_1$-zero-cycles in terms of $R$-equivalence classes of prescribed algebraic groups.
-This gives a computation of $K_1$-zero-cycles for some homogeneous varieties of type $\mathsf{C}_n$.
+This gives a computation of $K_1$-zero-cycles for some homogeneous varieties of type $\mathsf{C}_2$.